minibolt-guide/minibolt/guide/system/operating-system.md

 ## Ubuntu Server installation

-Use UP, Down and ENTER keys of your keyboard to navigate to the options.
+Use the UP, Down and ENTER keys of your keyboard to navigate to the options.
 Follow the next instructions:

-1. In the first screen, select the language of your choice (English recommended)
+1. On the first screen, select the language of your choice (English recommended)

 1. If there is an installer update available, select "Update to the new installer", press ENTER and wait